-Tadron (Armenian Theater)
+Tadron (Armenian Theater) (Middle School, two semesters)

 By joining the Tadron group, students acquire several skills.
 Indirectly, a boost is given to the Armenian language, students will have the opportunity to speak Armenian to each other, learn stage art, become more courageous, and see the world from a completely new perspective.
 The theater group will show the result of its work by putting on a performance at the end of the school year.